 In 1919 he became the head of the Laboratory of Physical-Technical Institute in St. Petersburg.
 Since 1923 Lev collaborated with the State Institute of Musical Science in Moscow.

 Termen created an instrument, called the tereminovox, which used electricity and took it to an electronics exhibition in Moscow.

-Lenin heard about it and asked Termen to show it to him.
-By the end of the meeting Lenin had learnt to play Glinka’s ‘Skylark’ on the instrument, just by moving his arms!
+Lenin heard about it and asked Termen to show the instrument to him.
+By the end of the meeting Lenin had learnt to play Glinka’s Skylark on the instrument, just by moving his arms!
 The machine had two antennas which reacted to the movement of a person standing near it to produce differently pitched sounds, and, music!

 Being a very versatile person, Theremin invented a number of different automatic systems (automatic doors, automatic lighting and so on), alarms and security devices.

 In 1927 Lev received an invitation to an international conference on physics and electronics in Frankfurt.
-His report and demonstration of his inventions brought him worldwide fame.
+Actually, the report and demonstration of his inventions brought him worldwide fame.

 In 1928, Theremin, remaining a Soviet citizen, moved to the United States.
 There he met Albert Einstein, who was also interested in his invention.
 A number of young composers were excited by the new instrument and tried to write music for it.

 Lev founded Teletouch and Theremin Studio and rented six storey building for music and dance studio in New York.

 From 1931 to 1938 he was director of Teletouch Inc. At the same time, he developed an alarm system for the prisons Sing Sing and Alcatraz.